Overview of Principles

 No relationship should raise questions about the scientific content of ISCB’s conferences, ISCB's advocacy on issues pertaining to computational biology or the truthfulness of its public statements.

 - The relationship must maintain ISCB's integrity with respect to issues in computational biology.

-ISCB accepts funds or royalties from external organizations only if acceptance does not pose a conflict of interest and in no way impacts the objectivity of the society, its members, activities, programs or employees.
+ISCB accepts funds or royalties from external organizations only if acceptance does not pose a conflict of interest and in no way impacts the objectivity of the society, its members, activities, programs, or employees.
 For example, relationships requiring exclusivity with manufacturers of information technology, biotechnology, or health-related products marketed to the public could impair ISCB’s objectivity.
-The ISCB's objectivity with respect to scientific issues relevant to the theme of the society issues should not be biased by external relationships.
+ISCB's objectivity with respect to scientific issues relevant to the theme of the society issues should not be biased by external relationships.